Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Background and Related Work

-There are two main lines of approaches for improving data condensation: 1) designing better training losses and 2) increasing representation capability by data parameterization:
+{\bf Problem Definition:} As described in Wang et al.~\cite{wang2018dataset}, given an original training dataset $\datasetD$, DC methods aim to generate a synthetic dataset $\datasetS$, which uses a much smaller storage than $\datasetD$, i.e., $|\datasetS| << |\datasetD|$, while achieving a comparable performance (accuracy) of models trained on $\datasetS$ to that on $\datasetD$.

+{\bf Training Loss Functions for Optimizing Synthetic Datasets:} A common element of existing approaches to data condensation is to choose a training loss function that helps optimize the performance gap between synthetic and real dataset.
+Two main types of training loss are used to optimize synthetic datasets: 1) \emph{batch-based loss}~ \cite{zhao2023dm, zhao2021dataset2, zhao2021dataset}, and 2) \emph{training trajectory-based loss}~\cite{wang2018dataset, cazenavette2022dataset}.

+Zhao et al.~\cite{zhao2021dataset} proposed a batch-based loss method called {\em gradient matching} that aims to minimize the distance between the gradients of a batch of synthetic data and original data.
+Another batch-based loss method is distribution matching~\cite{zhao2023dm} that aims to minimize the distance between the embeddings of a batch of synthetic dataset $\datasetS$ and original dataset $\datasetD$.

-\textbf{Training losses for data condensation.} The underlying principle of data condensation is to optimize the synthetic dataset to exhibit a similar training behavior as the original dataset.
-There are two main types of training loss that are used to optimize synthetic datasets: 1) \emph{trajectory-based loss}~\cite{wang2018dataset, cazenavette2022dataset}, and 2) \emph{batch-based loss}~\cite{zhao2023dm, zhao2021dataset2}.
-Condensing using trajectory loss requires training the model on the synthetic dataset for multiple iterations while monitoring how the synthetic dataset updates the model parameters across iterations.
-For instance, MTT~\cite{cazenavette2022dataset} employs the distance between model parameters of models trained on the synthetic dataset and those trained on the original dataset as the loss metric.
-In contrast, batch-based loss aims to minimize the difference between a batch of synthetic data and a batch of original data.
-Gradient matching~\cite{zhao2021dataset, lee2022dataset, jiang2022delving} calculates the distance between the gradients of a batch of condensed data and original data, while distribution matching~\cite{zhao2023dm} computes the distance between the embeddings of a batch of real data and original data.
-Since trajectory-based losses keep track of the long-term training behavior of synthetic datasets, trajectory-based losses generally show better empirical performance than batch-based losses.
-However, trajectory-based losses have considerably larger GPU memory consumption, potentially leading to scalability issues~\cite{cazenavette2022dataset, cuidc}. {\em In this paper, we show that, equipped with HMN, a batch-based loss can also achieve comparable and even better performance than methods based on trajectory-based loss.}
+In contrast to batch-based loss methods, trajectory loss requires training the model on the synthetic dataset for multiple iterations while monitoring how the synthetic dataset updates the model parameters across iterations.
+MTT~\cite{cazenavette2022dataset} employs the distance between model parameters of models trained on the synthetic dataset $\datasetS$ and those trained on the original dataset $\datasetD$ as the loss metric.
+Trajectory-based losses generally tend to provide better empirical performance than batch-based losses, but have considerably larger GPU memory consumption~\cite{cazenavette2022dataset, cuidc}. {\em Our work demonstrates that by employing the HMN architecture as a data container, a batch-based loss can achieve comparable and even better performance than current data container methods that are based on memory-intensive trajectory-based loss.}